walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-qualification.md

 passed.
 Both results were retained.
 This bound is a test limit, not an iCloud delivery guarantee or evidence of controlled offline/service-outage handling.

-All disposable test wallets and synchronized records were removed on iPhone;
+All disposable test wallets and synchronized records were removed on iOS;
-subsequent Mac reads confirmed deletion propagation.
+subsequent macOS reads confirmed deletion propagation.
 These checks qualify `WhenUnlocked` synchronized records for the tested account and OS combination.
-They do not qualify iPhone-to-iPhone migration, recovery after losing all trusted Apple devices, or every signing policy and synchronization failure mode.
+They do not qualify migration between physical iOS devices, recovery after losing all trusted Apple devices, or every signing policy and synchronization failure mode.

-## Samsung StrongBox recovery — September 16
+## StrongBox recovery — September 16

-At `461cb546ac64e77d8110729bba8e72997d2e4821`, a Samsung SM-G998B running
+At `461cb546ac64e77d8110729bba8e72997d2e4821`, a StrongBox-capable Android 15 device passed SDK recovery checks with StrongBox explicitly required.
-Android 15 passed SDK recovery checks with StrongBox explicitly required.
 Native readback reported `STRONGBOX`, the expected generated/imported origin and native authorization attributes.
 The generated control signed after reopening.
 Recoverable identities were restored from actual Block Store records after deleting their local test wallet and signing key.
 Signing in a fresh app process retained the original